drupal/cms-launcher/README.md

 ## How it works

 We use [static-php-cli](https://static-php.dev/) to compile a copy of PHP 8.3 that includes everything needed to run Drupal CMS.
 We bundle that with the [Composer](https://getcomposer.org/) dependency manager, and use those two tools to install and serve Drupal CMS.
-The app itself is a very simple front-end to PHP and Composer, written in JavaScript using the [Electron](https://www.electronjs.org/) framework.
+The app itself is a very simple front-end to PHP and Composer, written in TypeScript using the [Electron](https://www.electronjs.org/) framework.

 ## Where are the Drupal files and database?